Nurba986/financial_analysis_project/README.md

     To run the notebooks, first install the required dependencies: pip install -r requirements.txt

-For database analysis, connect to PostgreSQL using VS Code with the PostgreSQL extension.
+For database analysis, connect to PostgreSQL and use query tools.